RESIDENTIAL SECURITY SERVICE

 Criminals certainly don’t want to get caught.
 Anything that increases their risk of apprehension is a deterrent to would-be intruders.
 The length of time a burglar spends attempting to get into your home is proportional to the probability of detection.
 The chance of being seen and possibly identified is the burglar’s biggest fear.
 Most burglars allow themselves one to two minutes to get into a home.
 Beyond that, the risk of being caught becomes too great.

 A burglar alarm increases the chance that the intruder will be seen, heard, or confronted.
-A loud alarm siren can alert neighbors, and if a police unit happens to be nearby, even a rapid retreat might not prevent capture.
+A loud alarm siren can alert neighbours, and if a police unit happens to be nearby, even a rapid retreat might not prevent capture.

 MAKE IT LESS REWARDING!